7 Possible Ways to Relieve Bunion Pain

 You can find Epsom salt in specialized pharmacies or natural grocery stores.

-- Dissolve one or two tablespoons of the salt in hot or warm water and soak your feet for at least 20 minutes a day to reduce bunion pain.
+- Dissolve one or two tablespoons of Epsom salt in hot or warm water and soak your feet for at least 20 minutes a day to help reduce bunion pain.

-- Your feet will likely feel much better within a few days.
+- Your feet may feel much better within a few days.